Latent Factor Analysis in Short Panels: Empirical application to short panels of stock returns

 \subsection{Spanning with observed factors}

-As discussed in Bai and Ng (2006), we get economic interpretation of latent factors with observed factors when we have spanning between the latent factors and the observed factors to be used as proxies in asset pricing (Shanken (1992)).
-When $n$ and $T$ are large, Bai and Ng (2006) exploit the asymptotic normality of the empirical canonical correlations between the two sets of factors to investigate spanning under a symmetric role of the two sets.
-When $T$ is fixed, we suggest the following strategy based on testing for the rank of a matrix.
-Let us consider $k^O \geq k$ empirical factors that are excess returns of portfolios,\footnote{If $k^O < k$, empirical factors cannot span the latent space by construction.
-The condition $k^O \geq k$ eases discussion but is not needed for the rank tests.} and let $\hat F^O$ denote the $T \times k^O$ matrix of their values with row $t$ given by the transpose of $\hat f^O_t = \frac{1}{n} \sum_{i=1}^n (y_{i,t} - r_{f,t}) z_{i,t}$, where $\frac{1}{n} z_{i,t}$ is a $k^O \times 1$ vector of time-varying portfolio weights (long or short positions) based on stocks characteristics.
+As discussed in Bai and Ng (2006b), we get economic interpretation of latent factors with observed factors when we have spanning between the latent factors and the observed factors to be used as proxies in asset pricing (Shanken (1992)).
+When $n$ and $T$ are large, Bai and Ng (2006b) (see also Andreou et al.\ (2019, 2025)) exploit the asymptotic normality of the empirical canonical correlations between the two sets of factors to investigate spanning under a symmetric role of the two sets.
+When $T$ is fixed, we cannot follow that path and we suggest the following strategy based on testing for the rank of a matrix in order to get the information about the number of potentially redundant observed factors.
+Let us consider $k^O \geq k$ empirical factors that are excess returns of portfolios.
+If $k^O < k$, empirical factors cannot span the latent space by construction.
+The condition $k^O \geq k$ eases discussion but is not needed for the rank tests.
+Let $\hat F^O$ denote the $T \times k^O$ matrix of their values with row $t$ given by the transpose of $\hat f^O_t = \frac{1}{n} \sum_{i=1}^n (y_{i,t} - r_{f,t}) z_{i,t}$, where $\frac{1}{n} z_{i,t}$ is a $k^O \times 1$ vector of time-varying portfolio weights (long or short positions) based on stocks characteristics.
 Let matrix $F^O$ with rows $f_t^O = \underset{n\rightarrow\infty}{\lim} \frac{1}{n} \sum_{i=1}^n E[(y_{i,t} - r_{f,t}) z_{i,t}]$ be the corresponding large-$n$ population limit.
 The notation $\hat F^O$ makes clear that the sample average of weighted excess returns is an estimate of the population values $F^O$.
-We need to take this into account in the asymptotic analysis of the rank test statistics when $n \rightarrow \infty$.
-From the factor model under NA, $y_{i,t} = r_{f,t} + f_t'\tilde \beta_i+ \varepsilon_{i,t}$ (see footnote \ref{footnote:NA}), and assuming cross-sectional non-correlation of idiosyncratic errors and portfolio weights, we get $F^O = F \Phi'$, where $\Phi = \underset{n\rightarrow\infty}{\lim} \frac{1}{n} \sum_{i=1}^n E[z_{i,t}] \tilde \beta_i'$ is assumed independent of $t$, $t=1, ...,T$.
+We need to take this nontrivial feature into account in the asymptotic analysis of the rank test statistics when $n \rightarrow \infty$ (see SMC for details).
+From the factor model under NA, $y_{i,t} = r_{f,t} + f_t'\tilde \beta_i+ \varepsilon_{i,t}$ (see Section \ref{sectest}), and assuming cross-sectional non-correlation of idiosyncratic errors and portfolio weights, we get $F^O = F \Phi'$, where $\Phi = \underset{n\rightarrow\infty}{\lim} \frac{1}{n} \sum_{i=1}^n E[z_{i,t}] \tilde \beta_i'$ is assumed independent of $t$, $t=1, ...,T$.
 Hence, the range of $F^O$ is a subset of the range of $F$, namely the latent factors span the observed factors (in the population limit sense) by construction.
 Moreover, $\text{Rank}(F^O) \leq k$.
 We can test the null hypothesis that $F$ and $F^O$ span the same linear spaces, namely matrices $F$ and $F^0$ have the same range.
 Such a null hypothesis is equivalent to the rank condition: $\text{Rank}(F^O) = k$.